marvinjason/dotfiles/README.md

 sudo make install
 ```

-You also need to install the latest tmux:
+You also need to install the latest tmux (or any version above `2.9`):

 ```sh
 git clone https://github.com/tmux/tmux.git